husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/1-ros-introduction.md

 You can also test the performance of ROSbot using our simulation model in Gazebo environment.
 It is available here, at our <a href="https://github.com/husarion/rosbot_description">GitHub page</a>.

+You can use simulation model on a ready to go virtual machine, which you can download from <a href="https://files.husarion.com/husarion-vm.vmdk.xz">our file server</a>.
+Virtual machine is already configured with all required packages and you can use it with minimal setup effort.

+Another option is to use ROS native installation, this requires Ubuntu 16.04 operating system and you will have to install ROS with Gazebo according to this <a href="http://wiki.ros.org/kinetic/Installation/Ubuntu">guide</a>.
+Native installation requires a bit of experience with linux and command line, but will offer much better performance camparing to virtual machine.

+You can also try online simulator at <a href="http://www.theconstructsim.com/">www.theconstructsim.com</a>, it comes with all required packages installed and offer great computing power for a reasonable price.

 ![ROSbot gazebo](/assets/img/ROSbot_manual/rosbot_gazebo.png "ROSbot gazebo")

 ## ROS and CORE2 Work flow

+According to the method of your choice, proceed to section **Connecting to ROSbot** or **Starting Gazebo**.

+#### Connecting to ROSbot

 Before you start working with ROS on CORE2 platform, you need to connect your device first.
 You can establish connection in two ways: using `ssh` or via